-Mechanism Evaluation Method Participation Threshold Feedback Method Case Learners asked to share Learner actively participates The outcome of the case Discussion with each other and group in the conversation as is shared. how they would approach judged by a group leader or Written the case at various stages.
-Learners write down what observer.
-Learner writes a reflective Leader/facilitator responses they have learned and statement and makes a summarizes what was Тоброново indicate commitment to commitment to change or discussed and best next change or maintain an maintain an element of steps for learners. element of practice. practice.
-Audience Learners select answers to Learners engage Answer to each question response system provocative questions using the ARS.
-The ARS must be adequately with an acceptable number of is shared in dialog or writing, including rationale System traceable to the individual. attempts.
-Threshold set by for correct answers with adouble to the marriagan provider. relevant citations.
-Quiz Learners complete answers Percent of correct answers Best answer to each to a quiz during or after an set by provider. question is discussed or activity. shared, including rationale for correct answers with relevant citations.
-Table-top Learners write down next Learner writes a possible Best practice at each step exercise steps in an evolving case at next step to each question. is discussed or shared various set points. after each set point.
-Simulation Learners demonstrate Learner participates in Best practice or technique strategy/skill in a simulated simulation as judged by a facilitator or observer. is discussed and shared setting-could be role-play or formal simulation lab. lacilitator or observer. throughout, or at the conclusion of the or formal simulation lab. simulation Review of Learners provide Acceptable quality of the Editor provides feedback manuscript constructive feedback on manuscript review is on the adequacy of the the manuscript according to determined by the editor. review to the learner. the specifications of the journal.
-Writing Learners write test items Item quality is adequate as Feedback is received from test items that are evaluated by determined by committee peers and committee chair committee chair and peers. chair. throughout the writing Learning Identification by the teacher A reflective evaluation by process.
-Structured, documented from (who is the learner in this the teacher/learner feedback provided to teaching instance) of knowledge identifying ways in which teacher by a mentor or gaps that need to be filled in the knowledge gaps were peer upon review of the order to teach the material. filled. gap and the identified learning.
+Mechanism Evaluation Method Participation Threshold Feedback Method Case Discussion Learners asked to share with each other and group how they would approach the case at various stages.
+Learner actively participates in the conversation as judged by a group leader or observer.
+The outcome of the case is shared.
+Written responses Learners write down what they have learned and indicate commitment to change or maintain an element of practice.
+Learner writes a reflective statement and makes a commitment to change or maintain an element of practice.
+Leader/facilitator summarizes what was discussed and best next steps for learners.
+Audience response system Learners select answers to provocative questions using the ARS.
+The ARS must be traceable to the individual.
+Learners engage adequately with an acceptable number of attempts.
+Threshold set by provider.
+Answer to each question is shared in dialog or writing, including rationale for correct answers with relevant citations.
+Quiz Learners complete answers to a quiz during or after an activity.
+Percent of correct answers set by provider.
+Best answer to each question is discussed or shared, including rationale for correct answers with relevant citations.
+Table-top exercise Learners write down next steps in an evolving case at various set points.
+Learner writes a possible next step to each question.
+Best practice at each step is discussed or shared after each set point.
+Simulation Learners demonstrate strategy/skill in a simulated setting-could be role-play or formal simulation lab.
+Learner participates in simulation as judged by a facilitator or observer.
+Best practice or technique is discussed and shared throughout, or at the conclusion of the simulation Review of manuscript Learners provide constructive feedback on the manuscript according to the specifications of the journal.
+Acceptable quality of the manuscript review is determined by the editor.
+Editor provides feedback on the adequacy of the review to the learner.
+Writing test items Learners write test items that are evaluated by committee chair and peers.
+Item quality is adequate as determined by committee chair.
+Feedback is received from peers and committee chair throughout the writing process.
+Learning from teaching Identification by the teacher (who is the learner in this instance) of knowledge gaps that need to be filled in order to teach the material.
+A reflective evaluation by the teacher/learner identifying ways in which the knowledge gaps were filled.
+Structured, documented feedback provided to teacher by a mentor or peer upon review of the gap and the identified learning.